 - Ensure no other device uses

-to avoid conflicts. - If Pi-hole isn’t working, verify it’s running (
+192.168.1.2to avoid conflicts. - If Pi-hole isn’t working, verify it’s running (

-sudo systemctl status pihole-FTL
+sudo systemctl status pihole-FTL). - If